roopkathasamanta/Fantasy-Cricket-Game/README.md

 # Fantasy-Cricket-Game:
-A cricket game build with Python and PyQt5
-.ui files are user interface files
+A cricket game build with Python and PyQt5.
+The .ui files are user interface files and the .db files are database files.